Term | ||

 Source: CMHC

-The British Columbia Real Estate Association (BCREA) expects the 5-year average discounted mortgage rate in British Columbia to stay in the low 2% into 2022.
-It's then predicted that British Columbia mortgage rates will rise to 2.5% by the end of 2022, a slight increase from today's BC mortgage rates of around 2%.
-This follows projections of the Bank of Canada rate and Prime Rate to remain at their current lows until 2022, but to swiftly increase afterwards.
-Similarly, the qualifying rate for the mortgage stress test is expected to stay at 5.25% until the end of 2022.
+The British Columbia Real Estate Association (BCREA) expects the 5-year average discounted mortgage rate in British Columbia to stay above 5% in 2023 before falling towards 4.55% in 2024.
+This follows projections of the Bank of Canada rate and Prime Rate to remain at their current rate until swift rate cuts in 2024.
+Similarly, the qualifying rate for the mortgage stress test is expected to decline from 7.24% in 2023 to 6.55% by the end of 2024.

 According to Super Brokers, the busiest season for mortgage applications in British Columbia is from January to June.
 Applications then taper off into the fall, before reaching a low in December.
 The busiest days for mortgage applications in BC are Monday and Tuesday, while Friday, Saturday, and Sunday were the least popular.
 The median age of a mortgage applicant in British Columbia is 38 years old.
 The average income of applicants varies by regions.
 For example, the average income of mortgage applicants in Vancouver is $72,500, while it is $50,200 in Nanaimo.